bhisaac/5eFP/5eFP-SRD.md

 ### Critical Success

-When you roll the most favorable result on a die while attacking, making an ability check, or resisting a feature, it is called a critical success.
+When you roll the most favorable result before adding any modifiers on a die while attacking, making an ability check, or resisting a feature, it is called a critical success.
 When this happens, you ignore the DC and consider the roll an automatic success.
-Some game systems have specific rules for critical successes on attack rolls, known as critical hits.
-For example, in 5eFP, rolling a natural 20 on a d20 is a critical hit, ignoring the DC and granting an automatic success.
+For example, in 5eFP, rolling a natural 20 on a d20 is a critical success, ignoring the DC and granting an automatic success.

 Rolling a 95% or higher on a d100 is considered a critical success.
 If a feature in 5eFP awards an expanded critical success range (crit range), subtract 5% from this number for each additional score in the crit range.
-For example, the champion fighter subclass expands your crit range to 19.
-This means rolling a 19 or 20 on a d20 roll is considered a critical success.
+For example, in 5eFP, a fighter can upgrade to champion, granting an expanded crit range of 19.
+This means rolling a 19 or 20 on a d20 roll are both considered critical successes.
 So, an expanded crit range of 19 means a result of 90% or higher on a d100 is considered a critical success.

 > A critical success occurs in skill-based systems whenever a player character (PC) scores four or more net successes.
 >